1 February 1915: 2nd Lieut. Harold Norton Clifton

 Harrow on the Hill

-Ten years later, at the 1911 Census, Harold was now 16 year and a 'boarder' in The Druries (House), at Harrow School where there was a housemaster, his wife, 44 boys in their mid-teens as well as a Butler, Footman, Cook, Matron and 8 assorted maids ages 17 to 46.
+Ten years later, at the 1911 Census, Harold was now 16 year and a 'boarder' in The Druries (House), at Harrow School where there was a housemaster, his wife, plus 44 boys in their mid-teens as well as a Butler, Footman, Cook, Matron and eight assorted maids.

 Druries, Harrow School

-At Harrow, Harold was a school monitor and head of house, a member of the football eleven, captain of the swimming team and a middle-weight boxer for the school for two years, competing in the Public Schools Competition at Aldershot.
-He was a member of the Richmond Football Club.
+At Harrow, Harold was a school monitor and head of house, a member of the football eleven and captain of the swimming team.
+In addition we was a middle-weight boxer for the school for two years, competing in the Public Schools Competition at Aldershot.
+He was also a member of the Richmond Football Club.

-He joined the Artists’ Rifles in 1913, and went with the Corps to France in October 1914 as a Corporal, obtaining a commission in the Coldstream Guards 1 January 1915.
+He joined the Artists’ Rifles in 1913, and went with the regiment to France in October 1914 as a Corporal, obtaining a commission in the Coldstream Guards 1 January 1915.

-He was severely wounded at Cuinchy, near La Bassée, 25 January 1915 and died of his wounds in a German field hospital, 1 January 1915 and was buried at Billy Berclau, near La Bassée.
+He was severely wounded at Cuinchy, near La Bassée, 25 January 1915 and died of his wounds in a German field hospital on 1 February 1915 and was buried at Billy Berclau, near La Bassée.

 2nd Lieut.
 Harold Norton Clifton, 2st Bn Coldstream Guards